 - 1 Stepwise gradients are easy to produce and require minimal equipment.
 Eluted peaks are very sharp and elution volumes minimal.
 However, care must be exercised in the design of the steps and the interpretation of results for substances eluted by a sharp change in pH or small differences in ionic strength.
-Peaks tend to have sharp fronts and pronounced tailing since they frequently contain more than one component. - 2 Continuous salt gradients are the most frequently used type of elution.
+Peaks tend to have sharp fronts and pronounced tailing since they frequently contain more than on component. - 2 Continuous salt gradients are the most frequently used type of elution.
 Many types of gradient forming systems are available.
-Two buffers of differing ionic strength, the start and elution buffer (start buffer + 1 M NaCl or higher buffer salt concentration), are mixed together and if the volume ratio is changed linearly, the ionic strength changes linearly.
+Two buffers of differing ionic strength, the start and elution buffer (start buffer + 1 M NaCl or higher buffer salt concentration), are mixed together and if the volume ratio is changed linearly, the ionic strength changes linearly. - Note: Another, but less common, method to desorb bound material is to increase (SP) or decrease (Q) the pH of the eluent.